larham/searchpass/README.md

 result=$(curl -s https://api.pwnedpasswords.com/range/${sha:0:5} | grep ${sha:5})

 if [ "$result" == "" ]; then
-   echo "---Not found, happy :)"
-else
-   echo '---That password IS known; time to change it!' fi
+   echo "---Not Found in Online List of Known Passwords, happiness :)" else echo '---That password IS known; time to change it!' fi
 ```

-* Read the output: it should be either "Not found, happy", or "time to change".
+* Read the output: it should be either "happiness", or "time to change".

 * Close the terminal window to clear the local password variables that were created above.

-(This entire script is [downloadable](./searchpass.sh))